mahesh-jangid/UsersListingProgram/README.md

 ```

 ### usePullToRefresh
-Custom hook for implementing pull-to-refresh functionality on mobile devices.
+Custom hook for implementing pull-to-refresh functionality on scrollable containers (mobile-friendly).

+**Features:**
+- Works with scrollable containers (not just window scrolling)
+- Checks if container is at the top before allowing pull-to-refresh
+- Provides visual feedback during pull gesture
+- Automatically triggers refresh when threshold is reached

 ```javascript
 const { containerRef, isRefreshing } = usePullToRefresh(onRefresh, threshold);